In this tutorial, I’m going to show you how to crochet a magic circle. In addition to the photo tutorial, I’ve also

 Step 1: When I first learned how to make the magic circle I could never remember how to weave it around my fingers in order to start it properly.
 So I came up with this method: I wrap the yarn around my fingers the same as I would if I were to crochet.
 This helps me to secure the ball end of the yarn, also known as the working yarn.
 (Right-handed crocheters wrap around the left hand and vice versa.)

-Step 2a: Then I bring the tail end down and wrap it around my center fingers.
-The tail end is secured between my thumb and pinky.
+Step 2a: Then I bring the tail end down and wrap it around my middle two fingers.

 Step 2 b: Wrap it around the center fingers and secure between thumb and pinky.
 This gives you an adjustable loop that you can crochet into and then pull tight.

 Step 3a: Insert the hook underneath the loop and pull the ball end through.
 You now have one loop on hook.

 Step 4: Make your starting chains.
 For this tutorial I made one chain because I’ll be working with single crochets.
 For double crochets you would make at least two, and so on to bring the chains to the same height as the first stitch of the round.

 Step 5: Make your first single crochet into the circle making sure to work it over the tail end of the yarn.

 Step 6: Continue to single crochet into the ring and over the tail end.

 Step 7: Once all stitches have been made, pull the tail end tight in order to close off the circle.